-The Conservation Commission regularly meets the fourth Tuesday of each month at 7 p.m. in the Crane Room (Town Hall) to discuss work, proposed or, in progress, to issue Determinations of Applicability and Orders of Conditions and, if necessary, to determine action on violations.
+The Conservation Commission regularly meets the third Tuesday of each month at 7 p.m.via Zoom to discuss work, proposed or, in progress, to issue Determinations of Applicability and Orders of Conditions and, if necessary, to determine action on violations.
 Site visits for proposed, ongoing and completed work are also part of the Commission’s responsibility.
 The Commission consists of seven voting members appointed by the Select Board, plus associate members.
 Members are appointed for 3-year terms.
 The Conservation Commission welcomes any interested individuals who would like to volunteer their time.
 A current members list is maintained by Town Clerk’s office.

 ** EMERGENCY PERMIT **